Meredith loves researching products to see which live up to their claims and which are just hype and a waste of money.

-On my travels across the world, I have seen more than my fair share of men and women sprawled on beaches and stretched out on poolside loungers all in the hope of getting that perfect tan.
+On my travels across the world, I have seen more than my fair share of men and women sprawled on beaches and stretched out on poolside loungers, all in the hope of getting that perfect tan.
 For some, their two-week vacation from work is spent relaxing and soaking up some sun.
-In order to speed up the process of achieving a bronzed look, many are now using tan accelerators.
+To speed up the process of achieving a bronzed look, many are now using tan accelerators.
 These come in various forms, including creams, sprays, drinks, pills, and injections.

 Sometimes these accelerators are called melanin producers, as melanin is the pigment in your skin which helps you tan.
 Those with darker skin have more melanin, so the idea behind using an artificial means of producing melanin is that it will give you darker skin faster.

 Being in the sun or on a sunbed can take its toll on your skin, and it's necessary to keep it supple and nourished.
 Check that your product cares for the skin as well.
 Some of the beneficial oils and hydrants may include:

 - Carrot Oil: We all know carrots are good for our health, providing us with vitamin A and Omega 3, which are superb for cell development.
 They are also great for helping to rejuvenate the skin.
 Carrot oil not only helps color the skin but is hydrating.

 - Coconut Oil: It is almost impossible to go to a health and beauty website and not read something about coconut oil and its many uses.
 One of the favorites in beauty products is that this thick, rich emollient is gentle on sensitive skin for a good reason.
 People are using it on their skin, hair, cooking, and even for their pets!